 Fresh Meadows Park

-Fresh Meadows Golf Course, created by Benjamin C. Ribman, a Brooklyn resident, opened in 1923 and hosted the 1932 United States Open.
-The golf course, located near the intersection of 188th Street and Horace Harding Boulevard, was sold to the New York Life Insurance Company on April 1, 1946 for the construction of a residential community.
-The development, completed in 1949, was dubbed a “model urban community” and was praised by the urban historian Lewis Mumford as “perhaps the most positive and exhilarating example of community planning in the country.”
+Though the course hosted the 1930 PGA Championship and the 1932 U.S. Open – two of professional golf’s most prestigious annual tournaments – the course was sold to the New York Life Insurance Company on April 1, 1946 for the construction of a much-needed residential community.
+Housing was in short supply throughout the post-World War II period as the borough grew by more than 230% between 1920 and 1950.
+The development, completed in 1949, was dubbed a “model urban community” and praised by the urban historian Lewis Mumford as “perhaps the most positive and exhilarating example of large-scale community planning in this country.”
 In addition to both single-family and high-rise buildings, New York Life built a shopping center, a theater, and schools on the 141-acre property.